shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

   * PCI expects organizations to document their risk analysis and timeframes in policies and procedures, and adhere to them.
 The assessor’s job will be to verify completion per company policy.
   * Organizations need to perform activities as close to the specified interval without exceeding it.
 * **Customized Approach:** This is a type of targeted risk analysis that allows for more flexibility in meeting a requirement with emerging technology.
-* **Roles and Responsibilities:** The updated standard now requires formally defining the roles and responsibilities required to perform various tasks and controls to meet the requirements.
+* **Roles and Responsibilities:** The updated standard now requires formally defining the roles and responsibilities required to perform various tasks and controls to meet the requirements within poliices or procedures.
 * **Sampling for PCI DSS Assessments**
   * If automated processes are in use, 100% of the population should be used if possible
-  * If an automated process cannot be utilized, sampling is an option based on the assessor’s discretion.
+  * If an automated process cannot be utilized, sampling may be defined based on the assessor’s discretion (i.e., the firm's sampling policies).

 ### PCI DSS Applicability Information